 Assistive Technologies for Transportation:

-- Gait Trainers to help those with special support needs learn how to walk.
+- Gait Trainers to help those with support needs learn how to walk.

 - Standing Wheelchairs to allow people who cannot stand or walk on their own to move around in an upright position.